ACCSC excellence in Community Service Award

-Each year the Commission seeks nominations from accredited member institutions for consideration of the ACCSC Community Service Award.
-In selecting a winner for this award, the Commission considered several compelling aspects, such as:
+Each year the Commission seeks nominations from accredited member institutions for consideration of the ACCSC Excellence in Community Service Award.
+In selecting a winner for this award, the Commission considers several compelling aspects, such as:

 At Spartan College of Aeronautics, the school’s service initiatives not only teach their students about the value of making efforts to improve the local community, but to embrace education as a trans-formative tool to help others not only become more self-reliant, but successful in life.
 As part of Spartan’s service initiatives over the past year, students have served as literacy tutors supporting the Tulsa Reading Partners tutoring program which provides individualized reading support to local children in need.
 As a result of the help from Spartan’ s students, over 400 tutoring sessions were made available to young learners which provided much needed support to keep children in need of assistance on a track to read at or above grade level by the third grade.
 For Spartan, their community service program is about more than the number of tutoring sessions and hours volunteered that involved their students, it is about providing meaningful opportunities for students to serve as mentors, to help young individuals gain confidence, and to help instill a lifelong love for learning.

 Northwest Lineman College